Why You Should Stop Caring About Your Blog

 I have a confession to make - I care way too much about my blog and it's success.
 Not just in terms of traffic that's being driven to my blog but about social media followers and numbers.
 It's an endless cycle that can bring you up and tear you down in a matter of minutes.

-It’s nerve racking.
+It's hard.
+It's nerve racking.

 It's a hard confession to make.
 Bloggers are driven to being the best and creating content that'll make everyone want to share, like, and follow every day.

+But guess what?
 No one does and that hurts more than anything.

 Nothing hurts more than creating, researching, and writing a clever, insightful article only to have 5 people view it on your blog and no traffic on social media.
 And I don't mean to sit here and complain and whine that no one wants to read me, "why, why, why".
 Because I don't do that game. #ain'tgottimeforthat